Lehigh Valley Charter High School for the Arts

-The school first opened in September 2003 under the name Lehigh Valley Charter High School for the Performing Arts or “LVPA” before changing to its current name in 2012, abbreviated LVCA.
+The school first opened in September 2003 under the name Lehigh Valley Charter High School for the Performing Arts or LVPA prior to changing to its current name in 2012, abbreviated LVCA.
 Students major in one of seven artistic areas: dance, theatre, instrumental music, vocal music, visual art, literary arts, or production arts.
 As of the 2019-2020 school year, figure skating is no longer a major.

 Students commute to the school daily from over 40 surrounding Pennsylvania school districts.

 The school has core courses at the College Preparatory (CP), Honors, and Advanced Placement (AP) levels.
 The course catalog consists of more than 200 courses ranging from traditional core courses to comprehensive courses in the arts.
 Advanced placement courses are available in English, Math, American History, Science, Art History, Music Theory and Spanish.

 In September 2015, the school opened a new 87,000 square-foot facility.